 Etsy's built-in auto-reply feature is basic but effective.
 Turn it on during hours you're not actively monitoring messages.
 The auto-reply counts toward the 24-hour response metric, so enabling it during nights and weekends keeps your rate at 100% without requiring you to be glued to your phone.

-Third-party tools can take this further with conditional auto-replies that respond differently based on the message content, time of day, or buyer history.
-A buyer asking about shipping gets a different auto-reply than one asking about custom orders.
+Third-party tools can take this further with conditional auto-replies that respond differently based on message content, time of day, or buyer history.

 Shipping Workflow Automation